Odd Even Linked List

 - If

-to the current node. - Otherwise, update the
+even_headis None, set botheven_headandevento the current node. - Otherwise, update the

-to the current node, and moveeven
+nextpointer ofevento the current node, and moveevento the current node.

 - If